• Skip to primary navigation

 Mozzarella cheese is a soft, mild, and creamy cheese that originated in Italy.

-Its texture is springy and elastic, while its taste tends to be salty and milky.
+Its texture is springy and elastic, while its taste is usually salty and milky.

 Unlike other cheese types, Mozzarella has a very low moisture content, which makes it suitable for melting.